Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt--pXuWOzgCyQ.md

 ---
-title: "Q&A: Did you mean to let us get above Tier 3 in the crashed ships?"
+title: "March 9th, 2019 Livestream Q&A: Did you mean to let us get above Tier 3 in the crashed ships?"
 date: "2019-03-09"
 layout: transcript
 topics: